What is the ASVAB?

 Why is the ASVAB important?

-Students who plan to enlist in the U.S. military will have to pass the ASVAB, with minimum scores varying per branch.
+Students who plan to enlist in the U.S. military will have to pass the ASVAB and the minimum scores required vary per military branch.
 ASVAB scores are also used to determine military enlistees' eligibility for future career and academic opportunities.

 An ASVAB score of 31+ may be used to meet the WA state Military Career graduation pathway.